These are a few of the things NCALA has done for our members in 2022:

 - NCALA continues to work closely with other provider groups, resident advocacy leaders, and DHSR ACLS to promote sound rule making.

-- NCALA provided virtual live training for 90 AIT students.
+- NCALA provided virtual and live training for 71 AIT students.

 - NCALA conducted 5 AIT classes.

-- NCALA received NAB/NCERS approval for the 2021 Virtual Spring Conference and 2021 Fall Conference.
-Received approval from the North Carolina Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation for the Fall Conference.
+- NCALA received NAB/NCERS approval for the 2022 Fall Conference.
+Received approval from the North Carolina Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation for the Fall Conference for the 2022 Fall Conference.

 - NCALA co-hosted with our Partner Members 9 FREE 1-hour and 1.5-hour webinars for members.

-- NCALA attended North Carolina Essential Jobs, Essential Care Statewide Convening hosted by Coalition on Aging and PHI International.
+- NCALA served on the North Carolina Essential Jobs, Essential Care Steering Committee and collaborated with Coalition on Aging and PHI International.

 - NCALA posted job ads on our Career Center Web page FREE for member providers.